ankit48365/decoraid/README.md

-# cpdec stands for Check Package Decorator :)
+# decoraid stands for Decorator Aid :)